czyys/dustforceguide/README.md

 ### Spikejump ###

-Probably the most well known tech which obviously makes use of questionable way the game’s logic works on slopes.
+Probably the most popular tech from those which make use of questionable way the game’s logic works in certain situations.
 It allows you to immediately jump off of slopes (so only ground angled at 45<sup>o</sup>) even if they have spikes.
 And it’s fairly easy to perform.

-When you’re in the air and don’t have any aircharges left (it’s what you use up when you dash or jump in the air), land on a slope while holding ‘down’ and ‘jump’.
+When you’re in the air and don’t have any aircharges left, land on a slope while holding ‘down’ and ‘jump’.
 If you used your aircharge on an airjump make sure to also release the ‘jump’ key and hold it again.
 Spikejumping works only if you’re not rising.

 You can control the direction in which you’re going to jump off by holding ‘left’ or ‘right’ or not holding any of them.